amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 // n = 5, f(n) = 120;
 ```

-I tried with an string with a length of 10.
+I tried with a string with a length of 10.
 It took around 8 seconds!

 ```sh
 time node ./lib/permutations.js